 Members & Roles

-Vygl’s RBAC has four roles in a strict hierarchy.
-Each role is a superset of the next: an owner has every admin permission, an admin has every member permission, and so on.
+Vygl’s RBAC has three roles in a strict hierarchy.
+Each role is a superset of the next: an owner has every admin permission, an admin has every member permission.

 The roles